-A&HG 4176 - Support Structures: Development and Fundraising in the Arts and Humanities
+A&HG 4176 - Fundraising

 Permission from professor required for non-AADM majors.
-An overview of current thinking in the field on finding support and generating funds for cultural initiatives including traditional and non-traditional approaches, funding trend analysis and research, new media platforms, emerging legal structures and considerations and social entrepreneurship and revenue generation.
+An overview of current thinking in the field on finding support and generating funds for cultural initiatives including traditional and non-traditional approaches, funding trend analysis and research, and social entrepreneurship and revenue generation.